 Punitive damages are only available in cases involving egregiously negligent or reckless conduct by the defendant.
 A jury may award punitive damages if they feel it’s important to send a message to the defendant or to the public.
 In those cases, the victim is awarded the punitive damages total in addition to their compensatory damages total.

 While punitive damages must be reasonable and are not awarded in most personal injury cases, when available, they can add substantially to a victim’s overall recovery.
-A New York truck accident lawyer at Lever & Ecker, PLLC can help you determine whether you might have a case for punitive damages.
+A White Plains truck accident lawyer at Lever & Ecker, PLLC can help you determine whether you might have a case for punitive damages.

 In a classic auto accident claim, one party is clearly at fault for the crash.
 But the other side might allege that you were negligent too.

 New York follows a rule called pure comparative negligence.
 If you are partially at fault for your own accident, you can still recover damages, but they will be reduced by your percentage of fault.
-An experienced New York truck accident lawyer can fight for the smallest possible apportionment of fault in your case, with the goal of maximizing the compensation available to you.
+An experienced White Plains truck accident lawyer can fight for the smallest possible apportionment of fault in your case, with the goal of maximizing the compensation available to you.

 The Manhattan & White Plains personal injury attorneys at Lever & Ecker, PLLC have handled just about every type of accident and injury claim in the past, from automobile accidents and property injuries to construction accidents, medical malpractice, wrongful death actions, and beyond.